ultrazohm/ultrazohm_sw/docs/source/general/howToDocs/howToDocs.rst

 This video shows how to install python, the requirements and build the documentation.
 Please note that the installation steps for ``sphinxcontrib.tikz`` (i.e., Ghostscript and Latex) is not shown in the video since the installation steps depend on your OS.
+Please note that the installation steps for ``breathe`` (i.e., Doxygen) is not shown in the video since the installation steps depend on your OS.

 .. youtube:: dxAlD-VzE0c